Reservoir Dogs (video game): Censorship

-The game has been refused classification in Germany and Australia, essentially banning the game from sale in both countries.
+The game has been refused classification in Australia, essentially banning the game from sale.
 The Australia Classification Board found it could not be accommodated at the MA 15+ classification, and as such, the game has been made unavailable for sale or hire, or would not be demonstrated in Australia.

 The New Zealand Office of Film and Literature Classification dubbed the game "objectionable", meaning it was not only banned from sale, but that it was illegal to possess or import a copy.
 The Office found the game "tends to promote and support the infliction of extreme violence and extreme cruelty…for the purpose of entertainment".
 For the same reasons as Australia and New Zealand, the game has not been officially released in Japan, but the film of the same name remains available.

-In Germany, the game was indexed by the Federal Department for Media Harmful to Young Persons.
+In Germany, the game was added to the List of Media Harmful to Young Persons by the Federal Department for Media Harmful to Young Persons which means the game can only be offered and sold to adults.